ONLYOFFICE/Docker-CommunityServer/README.md

         /app/onlyoffice/CommunityServer/data/certs/onlyoffice.key
         /app/onlyoffice/CommunityServer/data/certs/onlyoffice.crt

 When using CA certified certificates, these files are provided to you by the CA. When using self-signed certificates you need to generate these files yourself.
-Skip the following section if you are have CA certified SSL certificates.
+Skip the following section if you have CA certified SSL certificates.

 #### Generation of Self Signed Certificates